Will Retired Seniors Get a Check? Check Your State Stimulus

 Other states have issued surplus rebates or taxpayer refunds.
 For example:

-• Colorado authorized TABOR rebates scheduled for early 2026, ranging roughly from $41 to $137 per filer.
+• Colorado: Authorized TABOR rebates scheduled for early 2026, ranging roughly from $41 to $137 per filer.

-• Georgia distributed surplus rebate checks in 2025 ranging from $250 to $500.
+• Georgia: Distributed surplus rebate checks in 2025 ranging from $250 to $500.

-• Michigan expanded its Earned Income Tax Credit, adding approximately $550 on average for eligible residents.
+• Michigan: Expanded its Earned Income Tax Credit, adding approximately $550 on average for eligible residents.

-Not every state issues such checks, and eligibility rules vary widely.
-Many programs include age or income limits.
 Seniors are encouraged to review their own state treasury or tax department website to determine whether local stimulus-like programs are available.

 Social Security and Retirement Payments

-For most retirees, Social Security remains the primary source of income and it is paid monthly, not as a one-time check.
+For most retirees, Social Security remains the primary source of income, and it is paid monthly, not as a one-time check.

 What Checks Seniors Receive and How Much